A mucus plug is very thick, snot-like mucus lodged in the cervix that acts as a physical and antibacterial barrier

-Many people describe a mucus plug like snot on a tissue from blowing the nose.
-To me, however, a mucus plug look more like the snot that comes from blowing the nose when one has an upper respiratory infection (minus the green color indicative of infection).
+Many people describe a plug of mucus like snot on a tissue from blowing the nose.
+To me, however, it looks more like the snot that comes from blowing the nose when one has an upper respiratory infection (minus the green color indicative of infection).
 Just sayin’.

-Below is a photo of a mucus plug that is clear.
-Notice how thick in consistency the mucus plug is.
-If you are experiencing a much thinner consistency of mucus there is a possibility it could be normal vaginal discharge or even semen, instead of a mucus plug
+Below is a photo of a plug that is clear.
+Notice how thick in consistency the mucus is.
+If you are experiencing a much thinner consistency of mucus there is a possibility it could be normal vaginal discharge or even semen, instead of a plug.

 Here are a couple more mucus plugs that are more opaque than clear.

-Below is another photo of chunk or part of a mucus plug.
-Many women loose pieces or chunks of their mucus plug over a few days.
+Below is another photo of chunk or part of a plug of mucus.
+Many women loose pieces or chunks of their plugs over a few days.

 Are Mucus Plugs and Bloody Show the Same Thing?

-I often hear the terms bloody show and mucus plug used interchangeably.
+I often hear the terms bloody show and mucus plugs used interchangeably.
 But are they actually the same thing?